 According to Google’s survey of 700 healthcare administrators, every customer reported watching videos to see product demonstrations.
 And afterward?
 79% continued on to the manufacturer’s website.

 While dental hygiene videos may not seem the most appealing, any dentist can tell you the number of people who don’t brush or floss correctly will surprise.
 And believe it or not, gross out videos are a hugely popular genre online.

 Beyond how-to’s, you can use videos to introduce your practice and its personnel and show off a little personality.
 It will give customers an idea of what to expect when they come to your office, and help form a more personal connection.

-Advertise on Waze for Better Dental Marketing
+13. Advertise on Waze for Better Dental Marketing Strategy

 With 65 million monthly active users, Waze is quickly becoming one of the most popular apps for navigation.